 - Managing Organizational Performance (PUBPOL 512)

 - Public Budgeting & Financial Management (PUBPOL 522)

 - Quantitative Analysis I & II (PUBPOL 527/528)

 - Public Policy Analysis (PUBPOL 513)

 - Program Evaluation (PUBPOL 526)

-Please note that any 400-level course needs to be approved in advance of registration by the graduate program coordinator to count toward the MPA.
-For 400-level course reviews, please send the syllabus to Student Services; staff will consult with the graduate program coordinator and notify a student whether the 400-level course has been approved.
+Please note that any 400-level course needs to be approved in advance of registration to count toward the MPA.
+For 400-level courses, please send the syllabus to Student Services; staff will notify students whether the course has been approved.

-The capstone project integrates knowledge and skills gained in the MPA program.
+The capstone project, completed during Winter and Spring Quarter of the second year, integrates knowledge and skills gained in the MPA program.
 The team-based project serves as an opportunity to further develop a student’s specialization, to expand networks in the community, and to create a significant sample of work.